William D. Mitchell: Early life and education

-Mitchell was born in Winona, Minnesota to William B. Mitchell, a Minnesota Supreme Court Justice, and the former Frances Merritt.
-Mitchell received his early schooling in Winona and the Lawrenceville School in New Jersey before enrolling in at Yale University in 1891.
-Though he originally entered Yale with an interest in electrical engineering, after two years his focus shifted to law and he subsequently transferred to the University of Minnesota.
-To make up for lost time, Mitchell simultaneously took law courses at night while finishing his undergraduate degree.
+William DeWitt Mitchell was born in Winona, Minnesota, to William B. Mitchell, a jurist who served as an associate justice of the Minnesota Supreme Court, and Frances Merritt.
+He attended public schools in Winona before completing his preparatory education at the Lawrenceville School.
+In 1891, Mitchell enrolled in the Sheffield Scientific School at Yale University to study electrical engineering.
+Despite excelling in mathematics and science, he shifted his focus to law after two years and transferred to the University of Minnesota.
+To make up for lost time, he attended law classes at night while completing his undergraduate degree.

-Mitchell graduated from the University of Minnesota with an A.B. degree in 1895, and subsequently enrolled at the University of Minnesota Law School, where he received his LL.B. degree in 1896.
-Shortly after graduating from law school, Mitchell was admitted to the Minnesota State Bar Association and practiced law in Saint Paul, Minnesota.
-He married the former Gertrude Bancroft on June 27, 1901.
-They had two sons which were William and Bancroft Mitchell.
+Mitchell graduated from the University of Minnesota with a Bachelor of Arts degree in 1895 and subsequently enrolled at the University of Minnesota Law School, earning a Bachelor of Laws degree in 1896.
+Shortly after graduating from law school, he was admitted to the Minnesota State Bar Association and began practicing law in Saint Paul.
+He married Gertrude Bancroft on June 27, 1901, and the couple had two sons: William and Bancroft Mitchell.